maniggeek/news-bash-/README.md

 You can get news titles
 And also the link that is belonged to main news
-You can customize this project for your own use
-There are three tech websites in my list. you can use your own
+You can customize this project for your own usage There are three tech websites in my list. you can use your own